The Best New Music, Artists And Bands For 2019

 Which new acts should you be streaming or buying tickets to see live in 2019?
 Here's Radio X's pick of the very best new music with Great X-Pectations...

 Radio X has the perfect playlist for 2019 with Great X-Pectations.
-As each New Year dawns, we hand pick a choice selection of the bands, artists and singer-songwriters that we think you’ll be hearing more of over the next twelve months.
+Each year, we hand pick a choice selection of the bands, artists and singer-songwriters that we think you’ll be hearing more of over the next twelve months.

 Find out more about the best new music for 2019, plus listen to our pick of the acts right here…

 London-based progressive pop quartet fronted by versatile singer Catrin Vincent, who released their debut EP, Forget Yourself, in January 2018.
-They head out on a huge UK tour in February 2019.
 Watch a beautiful, exclusive live version of their song Tree right here.

 Official website: www.underneathanothersky.com